apache/incubator-kie-kogito-runtimes/archetypes/kogito-springboot-archetype/README.md

 # Generate Kogito Project based on Spring Boot runtimes

-To generate new project based on Spring Boot use following command:
+To generate a new project based on Spring Boot use the following command:

 ```shell
 mvn archetype:generate \